Observing Report - An Hour of

 actual factoids)

 The next object up for sale was a "Star Wheel".
-I don't think
+I don't think the word

 "planisphere" was ever mentioned.
 This was not your usual plastic